John Malkovich: 1990–1999: Established star

 Malkovich played the title role in the film The Great Buck Howard (2008), a role inspired by mentalist the "Amazing Kreskin".
 Colin Hanks co-starred and his father, Tom Hanks, appeared as his on-screen father.
 In November 2009, Malkovich appeared in an advertisement for Nespresso with fellow actor George Clooney.
 He portrayed Quentin Turnbull in the film adaptation of Jonah Hex (2010).
 Malkovich in 2014 was the voice actor of the villainous Dave the Octopus in Penguins of Madagascar.

-In 2008, Malkovich directed in French a theater production of Good Canary written by Zach Helm, with Cristiana Realli and Vincent Elbaz in the leading roles, at the Comédia théâtre in Paris.
+In 2008, Malkovich directed in French a theater production of Good Canary written by Zach Helm, with Cristiana Realli and Vincent Elbaz in the leading roles, at the Théâtre Libre in Paris.
 Malkovich won the Molière Award for best director for it.

+2010–present

 He wrote and acted in The Infernal Comedy – Confessions of a Serial Killer, directed by Michael Sturminger, that toured many countries and venues between 2010 and 2013, including at the Deutsches Schauspielhaus in Hamburg, Germany, in May 2010.
 This was an operatic production, about the life of the Austrian serial killer Jack Unterweger.
 In 2011, he directed Julian Sands in A Celebration of Harold Pinter in the Pleasance Courtyard, Edinburgh, for the Edinburgh Festival Fringe.
 In 2012, he directed a production of a newly adapted French-language version of Les Liaisons Dangereuses for the Théâtre de l'Atelier in Paris.
 The production had a limited engagement in July 2013 at the Lincoln Center for the Performing Arts in New York City.